SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ![Security Material](img/CISecurityMaterial.png)
 - In here, create security credentials for your AEM broker service, and SFTP server (sftp optional).
 - Create SecureParameter `CABrokerUserPass` and store the password for your `solace-cloud-client` application user credentials.
-- Create UserCredentials `sftpuser` and store your SFTP servers user and password credentials (optional - only required for successful transfer of events to a file).
+- Create UserCredentials `sftpuser` and store SFTP servers user and password credentials (these can be prepopulated with dummy values for now).
-- You may also need to create a known.hosts file, populate it with your SFTP server's ssh id if you want to complete the optional step of successfully sending events to a file via SFTP (success path of the AEMLegacyOutputAdapter flow).
-See [this post](https://blogs.sap.com/2017/09/26/how-to-generate-sftp-known_host-file-cloud-platform-integration/) by Pravesh Shukla if you need help with this step.

 ### Configure/Deploy AEMLegacyOutputAdapter
 #### 1. Let's take a look at the AEMLegacyOutputAdapter iflow: